jorgef/fsharpreactivepatterns/docs/content/index.md

 let actorRef = spawn system "myActor" myActor
 ```

-Here we need to provide the actor's system, a unique name ("myActor") and the actor function (myActor).
+Here we need to provide three things: the actor's system, a unique name ("myActor") and the actor function (myActor).

-Now that you have created the actor, you can send messages to it in this way:
+Now that you have created the actor, you can send it messages in this way:

 ```fsharp
 actorRef <! "message"
 ```

-Of course you can send all types of messages, not just strings.

 ###How to Run the Examples

 1. Clone *https://github.com/jorgef/fsharpreactivepatterns.git* (more info: <a href="https://help.github.com/articles/cloning-a-repository" targe="_blank">cloning a repository</a>)
 2. Open *FSharpReactivePatterns.sln* and build the solution (you need internet connection, it will download the dependencies)
 3. Open the example (fsx file) you want to run
-4. Select all the code except the part where it calls the actor(s), and send it to the F# Interactive
+4. Select all the code except the part where messages are sent to the actor(s), and send it to F# Interactive
 5. Clear the F# Interactive (optional)
-6. Select the code that calls the actor(s) and send it to the F# Interactive
+6. Select the code that calls the actor(s) and send it to F# Interactive

 ![How to Run](http://jorgef.github.io/fsharpreactivepatterns/img/run.gif)